sagemathinc/cocalc/notes/final_push.md

 - [x] (2:00?) codemirror -- upgrade to 3.14; started testing in local, but it failed due cursor issues around output widgets. probably requires CSS changes to output div...

+- [x] (1:00?)
+(0:33) bug -- online LaTeX doesn't work when document has a space in the filename. -- still broken.; wontfix, but at least put in a useful error message

+- [x] (1:30?)
+(2:00) notification of new client version
+x  - add line to `make_coffee` to output a version file, based on the current time x  - also make it so `make_coffee` includes that version stamp in static javascript somehow. x  - if out of date, display a warning message indicator and suggest browser refresh/cache clear/etc. x  - run this check periodically, since users can have a browser open after I update!